 Given the challenges of correctly assessing and interpreting sampled data and manual de-deduplication, it can be easier to stick with the simpler, non-unique metrics such as Impressions.

 We can validate that Impressions can be added together with no issues.
 We can do this by using a similar approach as the above Facebook Reach de-dupe method.
 This can be seen using this sample page data below:

 *In this example, the Page-Level export includes columns W and AA.
 I’ve added Z and AB as calculated columns.

 The 28-day metric can use a similar approach.

 Reporting on Frequency

-You can also combine these data points of Reach and Impressions to get a general idea of Daily, Weekly, and Monthly frequency levels.
+You can also combine these data points of Reach and Impressions to get a general idea of Daily, Weekly, and Monthly Calculated as (Impressions/Reach), Frequency is a Facebook ads metric that measures the average number of times users have seen your ad. levels.
 However, remember that frequency is an average of all impressions.
 Some people might be reached many times per person, and some are only reached once.
 You can use this method to report the overall average.

 Here’s an example of the method in practice.
 Remember: Impressions divided by Reach equals Frequency.

 *Estimated Daily Frequency and Estimated Weekly Frequency are columns that I’ve added to the spreadsheet.
 The Page-Level export included Daily and Weekly Reach and Impressions numbers.